 Whether caravanning in the great outdoors or just sitting lazily on a beach, sunset is a time to watch in wonder as the yellows and pinks transform to fiery reds and purples.

-Lately our caravan has taken us around Queensland and on exploratory trips into New South Wales.
+Our caravan trips have taken us around Queensland and into New South Wales.
 We’ve enjoyed our fair share of sunset therapy in some pretty special locations.
 Mostly those sunsets are by the ocean, because that is where we love to be.
-You will find some of them below, with links to our blog posts containing tips to help plan your own visit.

 These cool sunsets are grouped together by state.
 Enjoy!